Skip to main content

 Now that you understand how compound interest works, here are a few tips that may help you make the most of it as you build your wealth.

-• Start saving early: Compound interest has some short-term benefits, but you usually see the biggest increase if you leave the money in the account for longer periods of time.
+• Start saving early: Compound interest has some short-term benefits, but you usually see a biggest increase if you leave the money in the account for longer periods of time.
 The sooner you start saving, the higher your returns may be in the long run.

 • Choose a competitive rate: When choosing a savings account, look for a high-yield account with competitive rates that may help your balance grow faster.